computersarecool/respectrable/README.md

 ##### Helper method
 Because of the complexity of creating an object on the client side from individual messages, the helper function `getState` can be called as `/live_set ['get_state', true]`

-This is the only message that performs logic on the Max side to return a JSON formatted string that is a fairly complete state representation of the state of the Live set
+This is the only message that performs logic on the Max side to return a JSON formatted string that is a fairly complete state representation of the state of the Live set.

 #### Minor Notes
 The Live API returns values as a single element array.
-Respectrable does not change this so to get the value (what you probably want) access the first element in the array
+Respectrable does not change this so to get the value (what you probably want) access the first element in the array.

 ## Extra Notes
 #### Required Software